 Delivering Your Letter

 You will need to share the news that you are leaving in person, and as soon as possible.
-As a courtesy tell your immediate supervisor first, and then contact the company owner or the personnel department to let them know you plan to resign.
-Then deliver your letter to confirm your resignation and departure date.
+As a courtesy, tell your immediate supervisor first.
+Next, contact the company owner or the human resources department to let them know you plan to resign.
+Follow up with a formal resignation letter confirming your resignation and departure date.

 Resignation Letter Tips